 Paint your walls a neutral color scheme and you’ll have the perfect palette for decorating.
-Here are the most popular neutral paint colors for your home in 2023.
+Here are the best neutral paint colors for your home in 2024.

 I regularly have Repose Gray lightened by 50% at my local store, and love how light and airy the lighter version is.